My First Blog Post – Welcome to the Journey

 Every story starts somewhere — this is where mine begins.

 I’m glad you’ve found your way here.
-Since this is my very first blog post, I thought I’d start by sharing a little about myself, how I began writing, and how Shadows Among The Peaks came to life.
+Since this is my very first blog post, I thought it fitting to begin by sharing a little about myself, how I came to writing, and how Shadows Among the Peaks found its beginning.

 Like many of you, I’ve been an avid reader for as long as I can remember.
-My tastes range widely—thrillers, legal dramas, fantasy, historical works, biographies, world events, and theology.
-Over the years, I’ve been inspired by countless authors and often wondered how they dream up such vivid characters and intricate plots.
-For the longest time, I assumed I could never do that myself.
-But the idea kept tugging at me.
+My tastes have always ranged widely—thrillers, legal dramas, fantasy, history, biographies, world events, and theology.
+Over the years, I’ve admired countless authors and often wondered how they dreamed up such vivid characters and layered stories.
+For a long time, I assumed I could never do that myself.
+Still, the idea quietly lingered.

-When I reached a point in life with a bit more time—semi-retirement and a quieter schedule—I decided to give it a try.
-Thanks to the tools we have today, getting words from mind to page was easier than ever.
-The ideas began to flow, and one in particular stood out: a story about a lone traveler who quietly steps into people’s lives, sometimes to help, sometimes to protect—always guided by a strong moral compass.
+Eventually, at a point in life when things slowed just enough—semi-retirement, a quieter rhythm—I decided to give it a try.
+With the tools available today, getting words from mind to page felt more approachable than ever.
+The ideas began to take shape, and one in particular stood out: a story about a lone traveler who quietly steps into people’s lives, sometimes to help, sometimes to protect—always guided by a strong moral compass.

-That character became Eli Shephard.
-He’s not a vigilante roaming the streets looking for trouble, nor is he driven by personal revenge.
-Think of him as a quiet force for good—someone who prefers peace but can stand his ground when needed.
+Eli isn’t a vigilante roaming the streets in search of conflict, nor is he driven by personal revenge.
+He’s a quiet force for good—someone who prefers peace but understands when it’s time to stand his ground.
 He connects easily with people from all walks of life, especially children.
-His skills and resilience come from a mix of military experience, personal discipline, and values shaped by biblical principles.
-While my books aren’t “preachy,” those principles underpin his choices, just as they influence mine.
+His resilience and skill come from a blend of military experience, family life, and values shaped by biblical principles.
+While my books are not preachy, those principles quietly inform his choices, just as they inform my own.

-My goal in writing this series is to tell engaging, clean, and emotionally resonant stories.
+My aim in writing this series is to tell engaging, clean, and emotionally resonant stories.
 You won’t find graphic language, sexual content, or gratuitous violence here.
-There is action, and sometimes danger, but it’s used purposefully, not for shock value.
-I want these books to be something readers can enjoy—and recommend—without hesitation.
+There is action, and at times real danger, but it is used purposefully—not for shock, but in service of the story.
+I want these books to be something readers can enjoy wholeheartedly and recommend without hesitation.

-As for the setting and themes, I’ve always been drawn to globe-trotting adventures like those in Robert Ludlum novels, as well as stories with multiple intersecting plotlines, much like Vince Flynn’s Mitch Rapp series.
+As for setting and scope, I’ve long been drawn to globe-trotting adventures and layered storylines—stories where multiple characters and forces intersect over time.
 For my primary antagonist, I chose the institution of child trafficking—not to dwell on grim details, but because it represents a real-world evil that demands courage to confront.
-In my books, the focus is on the people fighting back and the relationships forged in the process, not on depicting the horrors themselves.
+In these books, the focus is not on depicting horror, but on the people who resist it and the relationships forged along the way.

-I’m looking forward to sharing more about Eli, the world he inhabits, and the journey that brought me to this point.
-In the meantime, I invite you to read the first three chapters in the “Read a Sample” section of this website and see if the story draws you in.
+In the weeks and months ahead, I look forward to sharing more about Eli, the world he inhabits, and the journey that brought me here.
+In the meantime, I invite you to read the first three chapters in the “Read a Sample” section of this website and see whether the story draws you in.

 Comments